 “Voice” is the writer's personality on the page.
 We’ll compare published examples of distinct voices in literature, and then try exercises that help each writer unlock his or her own unique writing personality.

 What a Copyeditor Does (and Why Even Good Spellers Need One)

 Copyeditors attend to the nitty-gritty details of your book to make it perfect.
-They examine spelling and punctuation, but also read for consistency, correctness, "house style," and perfection in book design.
+They examine spelling and punctuation, but also read for consistency, continuity, and "house style."
 Learn the nuts and bolts of what these behind-the-scenes editors do, what to expect when your book goes into production, and how to decide when it's OK to break the rules, from someone who's been on both sides of the red pencil.